We proudly support BC’s healthcare providers with their efforts to improve patient safety.

 Learn more about BC Analytics:

-We’re working with representatives from Vancouver Coastal Health’s re:act adult protection program to pilot the Safety Events module for the reporting of concerns about adult abuse or neglect of vulnerable adults.
-Further rollout to re:act Designated Responders from across the province is underway.
+We worked with representatives from Vancouver Coastal Health’s re:act adult protection program to pilot the Safety Events module for the reporting of concerns about adult abuse or neglect of vulnerable adults.
+BCPSLS re:act has now rolled out to Designated Responders across the province.

 We’re working with the Canadian Institute for Health Information (CIHI) to pilot the electronic transfer of medication event data from BCPSLS to the medication module of CIHI’s National System for Incident Reporting (NSIR).